leo-xliu/Pullscription-Tools/README.md

 ## Pullscription-Tools App Features

+This app is specifically targeted at employees and not customers.
+This means that it does not manage the customer account database which would require a seperate app for.
+For this reason we have used a mock database for the customers that cannot be changed.

 #### Home Page

 The home page consists of a header that contains our app logo which can be clicked on to return you to the home page at any point and location.
 It also includes a login button on the top right corner that will also display if you are signed in or not by indicating under 'Hello' with either 'Sign in' or 'User'.
 Once signed in, the login button will have a drop down when hovered over that allows the user to access 'settings' and also logout.